Maks417/atlas_starter_dotnet/README.md

 Are you having trouble getting connected to your MongoDB Atlas instance?
 Double-check the following:

-1. Have you replaced the `mongoUri` variable with a valid connection string provided by the Atlas UI?
+1. Have you replaced the `MongoDb` setting in `appsettings.json` file with a valid connection string provided by the Atlas UI?

 2. Have you [whitelisted your current IP address](https://docs.atlas.mongodb.com/security-whitelist/) in the Atlas UI?